rocket3989/blog_posts/555_timer.md

 ![equation](/images/555_timer12.svg)

-So a capacitor charging through a resistor will charge to 2/3 of the supply voltage in 1.1 times the constant RC.
-This value, RC is
+So a capacitor charging through a resistor will charge to 1/3 of the supply voltage in .4 times the constant RC.
+This value, RC, is common in electronics with timing circuitry because the charging and discharging of a capacitor is

 >Vc = 1/3 Vs